lunduniversity/introprog-scalalib/docs/index.md

 If you have [sbt](https://www.scala-sbt.org/) installed then you can put this text in a file called `build.sbt`

 ```
-scalaVersion := "3.3.3"  // or any newer released Scala version
+scalaVersion := "3.4.2"  // or any Scala version from at least 3.3.3
 libraryDependencies += "se.lth.cs" %% "introprog" % "1.4.0"
 ```